-What toddler hasn’t thrown meals onto the floor that their mother lovingly prepared — over and over again?
+After all, what toddler hasn’t thrown meals onto the floor that their mother has lovingly prepared – over and over again?

-Or who doesn’t have a toddler who seems to eat next to nothing for days on end and on other days seems to not want to stop?
+And, who doesn’t have a toddler who seems to eat next to nothing for days on end, yet on other days, doesn’t stop eating?